vorce/gonz/README.md

 ### Themes

-To create your own theme use the default one as a reference on how and what data is available.
+To create your own theme I suggest you copy the default one, and use it as a reference on how and what data is available.

-The exact API for these are subject to change.
+The exact API for theemes are subject to change.

 ## Todo